Jomo Kwame Sundaram

 Jomo Kwame Sundaram (ஜோமோ குவாமே சுந்தரம்) (born 11 December 1952) is a Malaysian economist who currently serves as research advisor at the Khazanah Research Institute, a visiting fellow at the Initiative for Policy Dialogue at Columbia University, and an adjunct professor at the International Islamic University Malaysia (IIUM).

+Early life and education

+Jomo was born into an ethnically mixed family, his mother Chua Sack Liang being Chinese and his father Shree Kaliana Sundaram being Indian; he was named after African anti-colonial leaders Jomo Kenyatta and Kwame Nkrumah.
+His father was an engineer while his mother was a bookkeeper.

 Jomo's early education began at Westlands Primary School (1959–1963), Penang Free School (1964–1966), and the Royal Military College (1967–1970).
 In 1970, he was listed as a delegate for Malaysia at the World Youth Forum.
 Jomo graduated cum laude in economics from Yale University and obtained a Master of Public Administration (MPA) degree from Harvard University in 1974.
 He completed his PhD at Harvard in 1977, after which he returned to Malaysia to teach at the Science University of Malaysia (USM).

+Personal life

+Born a Hindu, Jomo converted to Islam in 1985.

+Besides Malay and English, he has learnt eight languages: Spanish, French, Russian, Tamil, Mandarin, Hokkien, Teochew, Indonesian.